Earn a certificate in diabetes

 6-9 semester credit hours of additional coursework to meet the 17-semester-hour requirement, including at least one course outside the nutrition program.
 More information on electives can be found in the academic catalog or by contacting Jennifer Yoder at email@example.com.

 The Independent Study allows students to use research, clinical, or service learning experiences to count towards credit hours.
-More information about the Independent Study can be found here (PDF) or by contacting Jennifer Yoder at firstname.lastname@example.org.
+Students wishing to complete the Independent Study in Diabetes must complete the Independent Study Contract/Proposal form prior to registering for the course.
+Please contact Jennifer Yoder for details: firstname.lastname@example.org